timholy/AdvancedScientificComputing/homeworks/tdd.md

 # Important instructions

-*Despite the advice above to avoid "adhering to a rigid set of rules," for this particular homework...*
+Despite the advice above to avoid "adhering to a rigid set of rules," for this particular homework:

-When solving a part of a problem:

 - add the tests and verify they fail (you haven't written the code yet). **Make a commit.**
 - add the implementation (preferably, a *minimal* implementation) and verify your new tests pass. **Make another commit.**
-- move on to the next part of the problem.
+- move on to the next step in the problem.

-Each of these might be just a few lines.
-We're deliberately breaking things up into small pieces.
+Do this sequence for each numbered step of the assignment (you should end up with at least two commits per step).
+Each of these might be accomplished with just a few lines of code, we're deliberately breaking things up into small pieces.
 I will check the sequence of commits as well as the final outcome, and if you don't follow this workflow you will lose points.
-However, if you add or modify tests afterwards, that's fine!
-This is commonplace when generalizing code and tests, and I will not penalize you for such realistic workflows.
-(As an example: while I was crafting the "algorithmic" graph problem below, I ended up with 13 commits.
-Minimally, it could be solved with 8.
-I used more because I kept generalizing both my code and my tests.
-(I was also redesigning the problem a bit, and that won't apply to you, but in "real life" that's also common because you are responsible for deciding how things *should* work and you may find yourself revising your initial decisions.)

 *This requirement applies only to this homework; in the remainder of the course, choose whatever workflow you prefer.*

+If you later add more tests ("whoops, I forgot to check if...") or modify existing tests, that's fine!
+This is a normal part of development.
+We'll talk a little more about the implications of such changes in the next session on package versioning and the release process.

 ## Why am I being forced to do this?

 This lecture and homework focus on *process*, and so your development process is part of the assignment.
 In my personal experience, most people who come from a scientific background tend to underutilize structured testing, and the idea of writing the tests before the code seems entirely foreign.
+If you want to be taken seriously as a coder, having good tests is starting to become *de rigueur*; you should henceforth expect to write tests for nearly all your code (and not just in this class).

-Whether that's a practice you later use routinely, occasionally, or never at all, my guess is that you'll learn most by trying it out.
-It can be frustrating and slower the first time or two, but like most things your assessment of its merits and weaknesses shifts after you get over the initial learning curve.
+Regardless of whether writing tests *first* becomes a practice you later use routinely, occasionally, or never at all, my guess is that you'll learn most by trying it out.
+It can be frustrating and slower the first few times, but like most things your assessment of its merits and weaknesses shifts after you get over the initial learning curve.
 There's enough value in these ideas that you should give them a try.

 # Homework